ausilianapoli/HAR-CNN-Keras/README.md

 The number of epochs is 10 and the batch size is 100.

 The dataset is splitted into two subgroups, `trainData` and `testData` with the ratio of 80% and 20% respectively.
 The training data is further split into training and validation data with the same distribution.
 The HAR model created in `HAR.py` is then trained on the training data and validated on the validation data.
 To evaluate the performance of this network, we write a script `evaluate_model.py`.
 This script uses the 20% of random samples in the dataset and tests the pretrained CNN model `model.h5`.
-Furhtermore, this script reports the percentage of the wrong predictions as error and creates a confusion matrix.
+Furthermore, this script reports the percentage of the wrong predictions as error and creates a confusion matrix.

 ### Validation on Desktop
 Because of the built CNN must be tailored for IoT module, it needs to use the X-CUBE-AI in order to validate it on desktop that is calculated the requested flash RAM by the model and eventually compress the model.